Nemours Biomedical Research

 Our work in asthma and CF research is concentrated in two large centers: The Center for Pharmacogenomics and Translational Research (CPTR), headed by John J. Lima, PharmD and The Center for Pediatric Lung Research (CPLR), headed by Thomas H. Shaffer, MSE, PhD.

-Each is a pediatric lung center and has its own research sections that explore ways to improve life for children with breathing problems.
+Our research centers explore ways to improve life for children with breathing problems.

 Can dietary supplements help control asthma symptoms in children who are overweight?
 Nemours researchers are working to find answers.